EmmettCatanese/NYC-Crash-Weather-Data/README.md

 # NYC-Crash-Weather-Data
-Unfinished data set compiling data from a variety of sources to understand correlations between car accidents, use, and weather in NYC.
+Data set compiling data from a variety of sources to understand correlations between car accidents, use, and weather in NYC.
+I never actually got to properly analyze this data but figured I could publish it since I put a lot of love in to it!

 **Data Sources**